sylace-hub/spark-game/mlflow/README.md

 mlflow models serve -m /mlruns/0/6c8050941d0744b8ac3652ff22d40983/artifacts/ALSmodel_Lite2 --port 9999 --no-conda
 ```

-Once you have started the server, you can pass it some sample data and see the predictions.
+Once you have started the server, you can pass some sample data to it, and see the predictions.

 The following example uses curl to send a JSON-serialized pandas DataFrame with the split orientation to the model server.
 ```